Aimee’s Equity, Equality & Inclusion Priorities:

 “Don’t waste your seat at the table.
 If you aren’t comfortable, get up and let someone else assume leadership.”First Lady, Michelle Obama

-- A comprehensive bias crimes bill was supposed to be one of Governor Holcomb’s priorities for the 2019 general assembly.
-After several drafts and amendments that started with SB 12, Indiana’s hate crimes bill became SB 198 with an abbreviated list of protections.
-This list did not include age, sex, gender, nor gender identity.
+- A comprehensive bias crimes bill was supposed to be one of Governor Holcomb’s priorities for the 2019 General Assembly, but after several drafts and amendments, the bill ended up with an abbreviated list of protections.
+This list did not include age, sex, gender, or gender identity.
+We need a hate crimes law that provides actual, comprehensive protection for Hoosiers.

 - Transform Indiana’s criminal legal system to stop racist violence and the effects of structural inequality.